Updated July 1, 2023

 Difference Between Java 7 vs Java 8

 What is Java 7: Since the merger of Sun Microsystems, Java 7 was the first main update in Java programming language under Oracle’s stewardship and ownership.
 On Jan 27, 2010, Oracle Corporation completed the final takeover.
-An event to celebrate the arrival of Java Standard Edition 7 was organized by the American technology giant.
+The American technology giant organized an event to celebrate the arrival of Java Standard Edition 7.
 The launch of Java SE 7 demonstrated the dedication of Oracle to speech and technology.
-Sun Microsystems company that developed the Java programming language was a great achievement for the tech giants.
-Today, the wholly-owned subsidiary of Oracle Corporation, Sun Microsystems operates, and the Sun server, MySQL, Solaris storage and network hardware unit.
+Sun Microsystems company that developed the Java programming language, was a great achievement for the tech giants.
+Today, the wholly-owned subsidiary of Oracle Corporation, Sun Microsystems, operates the Sun server, MySQL, Solaris storage, and network hardware unit.
 Java 7 was a big success for Oracle in the 5 years following the acquisition and a major improvement for Java, almost taking the business to a completely new level.
-The new version includes many innovations that have raced through the field of programming literally.
-The Java 7 release was solid, providing many major updates including major bug fixes and improved support for dynamic non-Java languages and generic class development interference support.
+The new version includes many innovations that have raced through the programming field.
+The Java 7 release was solid, providing many major updates, including bug fixes and improved support for dynamic non-Java languages and generic class development interference support.

-What is Java 8: Java SE 8 (Spider) is a groundbreaking software framework launches that bring many major upgrades and enhancements in java programming, including the Java Script enhanced engine, new APIs for manipulation of date and time, JVM enhanced and quicker, and more.
+What is Java 8: Java SE 8 (Spider) is a groundbreaking software framework launch that brings many major upgrades and enhancements in Java programming, including the Java Script enhanced engine, new APIs for manipulating date and time, JVM enhanced and quicker, and more.
 Java SE 8 is a huge leap forward for the language of programming, which also brings the most awaited update of the technology giant – the lambda word.
-This is a new language feature specifically included in the update Java 8 and one of the most significant programming upgrades.
+This new language feature is specifically included in the update Java 8 and is one of the most significant programming upgrades.
 This add-on eventually led to practical programming as a pioneer in the development platform.
-The Java Development Kit 8 was officially released by Oracle on Mar 18 2014, marking a turning point for the global programme.
+The Java Development Kit 8 was officially released by Oracle on Mar 18, 2014, marking a turning point for the global program.
 The company changed the programming model for functional programming to accommodate the new expressions of Lambda.

 Below are the top 5 comparisons between Java 7 vs Java 8:

-Let us discuss some key differences between Java 7 vs Java 8 in the following points:
+Let us discuss some key differences between Java 7 vs Java 8:

-- Since Sun Microsystems acquired in 2010, Java SE 7 has been the first and only programming language update owned and managed by Oracle Corporation.
-Java 8 is the next largest Java 7 upgrade, which has some important features and enhancements in the Java model.
+- Since Sun Microsystems was acquired in 2010, Java SE 7 has been the first and only programming language update owned and managed by Oracle Corporation.
+Java 8 is the next largest Java 7 upgrade, with some important features and enhancements in the Java model.

-- Java 7 has introduced a String support so that users can rewrite codes more easily and efficiently.
+- Java 7 has introduced String support so users can rewrite codes more easily and efficiently.
 He helps users write codes that are better to read.
-Java 8’s Lambda expressions allow you to code local functions as arguments of the method.
+Java 8’s Lambda expressions allow you to code local functions as method arguments.

 - Oracle stopped dispersing Java SE 7 security updates effective April 2015, but the current Java archive installations remain open.
 After September 2018, public updates of Java 8 will be discontinued.
 Java 8 provides Annotation on Java Types as well as Repeating annotations.